pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/AddingToGRDB.md

 .execute(db)
 ```

-You can even use a "RETURNING" clause to grab the ID of the freshly inserted record:
+You can even use a `RETURNING` clause to grab the ID of the freshly inserted record:

 ```swift
 try Reminder.insert {